Mass Hierarchy of Z(2) Monopoles: Conclusion

 We calculated the branching of the scalar field representation under their respective embedded subgroups so as to decompose the vacuum state into a direct sum of $su(2)$ multiplets.
 Having this decomposition, we applied the hedgehog transformation to the vacuum state in order to find spherically symmetric solutions in the asymptotic sphere.
 This gives rise to $\mathbb Z_2$ monopole solutions associated with the previously identified embeddings.
 Some of the index 2, as well as all index 4 and index 10 solutions are novel results.
 We found that index 4 monopoles belong to a $su(2)$ quintuplets and index 10 monopoles belong both to $su(2)$ triplets and septuplets.

-Finally we propose radial ansatzes for these solutions and numerically solve their equations of motion in the vanishing potential limit, obtaining the profile functions for the scalar and vector fields, as well as the masses and radii of the monopoles.
-In particular, index 10 monopoles are twice as heavy than index 4 monopoles.
-The mass hierarchy observed for indices 1, 2, 4 and 10 monopoles motivated us to explore the idea of a duality between $\mathbb{Z}_2$ monopoles and fermions is with the aim of explaining their generations.
+Finally we propose radial ansatzes for these solutions and numerically solve their equations of motion in the vanishing potential limit, obtaining profile functions for the scalar and vector fields, as well as the masses and radii of these monopoles in the vanishing potential limit.
+In particular, index 10 monopoles are found to be approximately twice as heavy as index 4 monopoles.
+The mass hierarchy observed for indices 1, 2, 4 and 10 monopoles motivated us to explore the idea of a duality between $\mathbb{Z}_2$ monopoles and fermions with the aim of explaining their generations.